 SEED DISCOUNT PRICES!

 Annual ryegrass certainly must be considered a staple

 in the farming and ranching business.
-Ryegrass can be used in so many useful ways to
+Ryegrass is used in so many useful ways to

-benefit pastures or farm lands in general.
-From providing quick, short season forage, hay,
+benefit pastures or farm lands -- providing quick growing short season forage, hay,

 green chop, green manures, erosion control, weed control, and so much more.